aguirre-lab/aguirre-lab/README.md

 ERISOne is the MGB research computing cluster.
 We do not usually use it, but have documented how to set it up for a data science workflow: [`erisone documentation`](/erisone.md)

+### Workstation benchmarking tests
+Workstation's RAM, CPU and GPU can be tested with stress tests.
+These tests put the workstation under load and log the system status.

+GPU, CPU and RAM usage as well as power consumption and heat load are logged into files.

+This tests are recommended when there is a belief that the machine might be crashing due to hardware failure.

+In order to run the tests and analyze the system status, follow these steps:
+1. Install all dependencies and tools:
+    ```bash
+    $ cd workstation_benchmarking_tests
+    $ ./install_benchmarks.sh
+    ```
+    It will ask for several questions when finding the thermal sensors.
+Say `yes` to all of them.

+    Finally, it will ask if there is GPU.
+Say `yes` or `no` depending on your workstation.

+2. Run the desired tests:
+    ```bash
+    $ cd workstation_benchmarking_tests
+    $ ./run_benchmarks.sh
+    ```
+   It will ask for the tests you want to run as well as how many time you want them to last.
+Possible options for tests are:
+   `ram`, `cpu`, `gpu` and `all`.

+3. Find results of thermal load, power consumption and GPU, CPU and RAM usage in `./workstation_benchmarking_tests/result_logs`.

 ## MGH logistics
 1. Request VPN access
     1. You need to log in to the Partners VPN if you SSH to a Partners machine, query the EDW, etc..
 Request access at https://rc.partners.org/kb/article/2894